 Description: Wrapper for elements specifying the travel time residual.
 The residual models the interpretation uncertainty in the travel time.
-It is specified by the standard deviation and spatial correlation function.
-Typical values for the standard deviation is 4-20msec. two-way time.
+It is specified by the standard deviation and the variogram (spatial correlation function).
+Typical values for the standard deviation is 4-20 msec. two-way time.

-The available correlation functions (1.0 - variogram) are found in Table A.1.
+The available variograms are found in Table A.1.